rejoicemusic/app-site/testing.md

 ### Status

-The app currenty has a limited selection of Zions Harp albums.
+The app currently has a limited selection of Zions Harp albums.
 Please provide feedback on the general app layout, wording, and reliability of audio playing features.